-I am crosschecking some of my VUMPS results with finite DMRG and I am having difficult storing the MPS so that I can restart the calculation (my cluster has a 24hr walltime, so this is essential).
+I am crosschecking some of my VUMPS results with finite DMRG and I am having difficulty storing the MPS so that I can restart the calculation (my cluster has a 24hr walltime, so this is essential).

-I do not believe this has anything to do with issues about memory from older Julia versions, like mentioned here, as I use the heapsize keyword and implementing that same observer, which does not solve the problem.
+I do not believe this has anything to do with issues about memory from older Julia versions, like mentioned here, as I use the heapsize keyword and implement that same observer, which does not solve the problem.

 The way in which I am saving is based on this very helpful discussion.
 To be clear my code example is here